-Please refer to Any Other Remarks below.
+Promotion Prospects: Please refer to Any Other Remarks below.

-- a) A serving Assistant Master/Mistress (Student Guidance Teacher) with a local first degree or equivalent is eligible for consideration for re-grading to Primary School Master/Mistress under school-based entitlement or Primary School Master/Mistress (Student Guidance Teacher) under sponsor-based entitlement. - An Assistant Master/Mistress (Student Guidance Teacher) under school-based entitlement with a local first degree or equivalent is eligible for consideration together with other eligible senior teachers in the school for promotion to Senior Primary School Master/Mistress after he/she has served successfully for at least 2 years as an Assistant Master/Mistress in a primary school and undertaken training course(s) specified by the Permanent Secretary or other equivalent training acceptable Incorporated course(s) to the Management Committee based on criteria/guiding principles as prescribed in Section 5 of this Compendium.
+- Any Other Remarks: A serving Assistant Master/Mistress (Student (a) Guidance Teacher) with a local first degree or equivalent is eligible for consideration for re-grading to Primary School Master/Mistress under school-based entitlement Primary School or Master/Mistress (Student Guidance Teacher) under sponsor-based entitlement. - An Assistant Master/Mistress (Student Guidance (b) Teacher) under school-based entitlement with a local first degree or equivalent is eligible for consideration together with other eligible senior teachers in the school for promotion to Senior Primary School Master/Mistress after he/she has served successfully for at least 2 years as an Assistant Master/Mistress in a primary school and undertaken training course(s) specified by the Permanent Secretary or other equivalent training acceptable Incorporated course(s) to the Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium.